-Limitation # 5: Document Library will not display whole breadcrumb
+Limitation # 5: Document Library will not display the whole breadcrumb

-This limitation is just how SharePoint Document Library works, does not really depend on number of items.
-Unlike Windows Explorer, where you get to see the whole folder path, SharePoint Document Library just displays the last 2 folders the user is in currently
+This limitation is just how SharePoint Document Library works, does not really depend on a number of items.
+Unlike Windows Explorer, where you get to see the whole folder path, SharePoint Document Library just displays the last two folders the user is in currently.